A song of the good green grass!

 The white and brown buckwheat, the delicate blue-flower flax.

-Welcome are lands of the lemon and fig, tamarind, date, the polish’d breasts of melons,
+Welcome are lands of the lemon and fig, tamarind, date, the polish’d breasts of melons—

-Welcome those of the grape, the esculent roots of the garden,
+Welcome are lands of the grape, the esculent roots of the garden, the patches of briers and blackberries,

 The running blackberries, so flavorous and juicy, would adorn the parlors of heaven,